eclipse-sumo/sumo/docs/web/docs/Tutorials/Quick_Start_old_style.md

 **Fig. 1.9: Illustration of the example network in sumo-gui**

 !!! note
     If you start the tutorial with [sumo-gui](../sumo-gui.md) the whole network is visible at first but no vehicles can be seen because the view is zoomed out very far.
 You need to zoom in by holding the right mouse button and moving the mouse to be able to see any vehicles.
 Furthermore, you need not set the delay value to something greater than 0.
-Otherwhise, the simulation may be over very quickly and you do not get to see vehicle movements.
+Otherwise, the simulation may be over very quickly and you do not get to see vehicle movements.

 Back to [Tutorials](../Tutorials.md)